ninoCan/learning-gcp/readme.md

     $ docker run -e DB_NAME=wordpress -e DB_USER=dbuser -e DB_PASSWORD=dbpass -e DB_HOST=10.132.0.43
     -p 127.0.0.1:3000:80 --name=backend -d eu.gcr.io/dev2ops/n5602-lapsrv:1.0

+Now, we are going to obtain the a SSL certificate through a letsencrypt plugin, also known as "authenticator" because it is used to authenticate whether a server should be issued a certificate.
+In order for it to work, let us stop first the HAProxy service with:

+    $ sudo service haproxy stop
+Verify that port 80 is not in use with:

+    $ netstat -na | grep ':80.*LISTEN'
+which should return no output.
+To obtain the certificate let us run the Standalone plugin (certbot):

+    $ sudo certbot certonly --standalone --preferred-challenges http --http-01-port 80 -d n5602.my-project.dev
+Where I used my student number, make sure that you substitute yours.
+You will be asked to provide your email for renewal and security notices; and after it to agree with the _Terms of service_.

+The certificates and your private keys  are placed in the directory `/etc/letsencrypt/archive/` and symbolic links should have been automatically created to folder `/etc/letsencrypt/live/`; this folders belong to root, so you need sudo to access them.
+HAProxy will need  to use the `fullchain.pem` and the `privkey.pem` to transmit encrypted traffic; let us combine these into a single file.
+Create a folder to store this file with:

+    $ sudo mkdir -p /etc/haproxy/certs
+and let's combine the two files with:

+    $ DOMAIN='n5602.my-project.dev' sudo -E bash -c 'cat /etc/letsencrypt/live/$DOMAIN/fullchain.pem /etc/letsencrypt/live/$DOMAIN/privkey.pem > /etc/haproxy/certs/$DOMAIN.pem'
-Let's create a configuration file for HAProxy as follows:
+ONCE AGAIN: make sure to initialize the variable DOMAIN with your own personal domain Let's create a configuration file for HAProxy as follows:

     $ sudo nano /etc/haproxy.cfg